Inside: I’m a hoarder. I try to fill myself up with things because I foolishly believe it will make me happy. God, please help me be filled with you!

 So how many times can I fall for imposters?
-I stuff and learn of my mistake only to then proceed to re-stuff with another worthless thing.
+I stuff and learn from my mistake only to then proceed to re-stuff with another worthless thing.

 We need God, we can try to cover it up but our basic human longing is for Him.
 Not just a teeny bit of Him either, but the entire entity of Him.
 Our heart wants to be plump full to the brim of our Heavenly Father.

 Ever since that time, we’ve all been hoarding and stuffing more and more things.
 Addictions and problems with sex on the rise, aren’t we just trying to fill our hearts?

 The things we grasp will never satisfy or plug that hole full forever.
 All of it will leak out and we will need to hunt for something else.